Nic Jones >

 Percy Grainger collected Lisbon on 5 September 1905 from Mr Deen at Brigg Union Workhouse; see below in John Roberts and Tony Barrand's sleeve notes for more details.

-Lee Monroe Presnell of Beech Mountain, North Carolina, sang I Went to See My Molly in a 1951 recording by Anne and Frank Warner that was included in 2000 on the Appleseed anthology Her Bright Smile Hauts Me Still (The Warner Collection Volume I).
+Lee Monroe Presnell of Beech Mountain, North Carolina, sang I Went to See My Molly in a 1951 recording by Anne and Frank Warner that was included in 2000 on the Appleseed anthology Her Bright Smile Haunts Me Still (The Warner Collection Volume I).

 The Broadside sang Lisbon on their 1971 album of Lincolnshire folk songs, The Gipsy's Wedding Day, and on their 1973 Topic album of songs and ballads collected in Lincolnshire, The Moon Shone Bright.
 They noted: